 Of important note, Manchester is also a village of artists.
 Manchester has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Manchester’s character.

-Being a small village, Manchester does not have a public transit system used by locals to get to and from work.
+Manchester is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Manchester in 2022 was $22,824, which is low income relative to Ohio and the nation.
 This equates to an annual income of $91,296 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.
 Manchester also has one of the higher rates of people living in poverty in the nation, with 37.28% of its population below the federal poverty line.